bbauska/zombiePolitics/README.md

 "patriots," who were too busy denouncing as un-American anyone who questioned Bush's ofiicial stream of deception and deceit.
-Ironically, some of these pundits were actually on the government payroll for spreading the intellectual equivalent of junk food.
+Ironically, some of these pundits were actually on the government payroll for spreading the intellectual equivalent of junk food.</p>

-ln such circumstances, language loses any viable sense of referentiality, while lying, misrepresentation, and the deliberate denial of truth become acceptable prac­ tices frnnly entrenched in the Wild West of talk radio, cable television, and the dom­ inant media.
+<p>In such circumstances, language loses any viable sense of referentiality, while
+lying, misrepresentation, and the deliberate denial of truth become acceptable prac­tices firmly entrenched in the Wild West of talk radio, cable television, and the dom­inant media.
 Fact-finding, arguments bolstered by evidence, and informed analysis have always been fragile entities, but they risk annihilation in a culture in which it becomes difficult to distinguish between an opinion and an argument.
 Knowledge is increasingly controlled by a handful of corporations and public relations firms and is systemically cleansed of any complexity.
-Lying and deceittiilness are all too often viewed as just another acceptable tactic in what has become most visibly the pathol­ ogy of politics and a theater of cruelty dominated by a growing chorus of media hate­ mongers inflaming an authoritarian populist rage laced with a not-too-subtle bigotry.4
+Lying and deceittiilness are all too often viewed as just another acceptable tactic in what has become most visibly the pathol­ogy of politics and a theater of cruelty dominated by a growing chorus of media hate­ mongers inflaming an authoritarian populist rage laced with a not-too-subtle bigotry.4</p>

-Truth increasingly becomes the enemy of democracy because it does not sup­ port the spectacle and the reduction of citizens either to mere dupes of power or commodities.
+<p>Truth increasingly becomes the enemy of democracy because it does not sup­port the
+spectacle and the reduction of citizens either to mere dupes of power or commodities.
 Ignorance is no longer a liability in a culture in which lying, deceit, and misinformation blur the boundaries between informed judgments and the histrionics of a shouting individual or mob.
-Talk radio and television talk show screamers such as Rush Limbaugh, Michael Savage, and Glenn Beck, in particu­ lar, seem to delight in repeating claims that have been discredited in the public arena, demonstrating a barely disguised contempt for both the truth and any viable ves­ tige of journalism.
-These lies and deceits go beyond the classic political gambit, beyond the Watergate-style cover up, beyond the comic “I did not have sex with that woman.”
+Talk radio and television talk show screamers such as Rush Limbaugh, Michael Savage, and Glenn Beck, in particu­lar, seem to delight in repeating claims that have been discredited in the public arena, demonstrating a barely disguised contempt for both the truth and any viable ves­tige of journalism.
+These lies and deceits go beyond the classic political gambit, beyond the Watergate-style cover up, beyond the comic "I did not have sex with that woman."
 The lies and deceptions that are spewed out every day from the right-wing teaching machines-from newspapers and radio shows to broadcast media and the Intemet-capitalize on both the mobilizing power of the spectacle, the increasing impatience with reason, and an obsession with what Susan ].
-Douglas describes as the use of “provocative sound bites over investigative reporting, misinformation over fact.”5 Lying and deception have become so commonplace in the dominant press that such practices appear to have no moral significance and provoke few misgiv­ ings, even when they have important political consequences.
+Douglas describes as the use of "provocative sound bites over investigative reporting, misinformation over fact."5 Lying and deception have become so commonplace in the dominant press that such practices appear to have no moral significance and provoke few misgiv­ings, even when they have important political consequences.</p>

-In the age of public relations managers and talk show experts, we are witness­ ing the demise of public life.
-At a time when education is reduced to training work­ ers and is stripped of any civic ideals and critical practices, it becomes unfashionable for the public to think critically.
-Rather than intelligence uniting us, a collective igno­rance of politics, culture, the arts, history, and important social issues, as Mark Slouka points out, “gives us a sense of community it confers citizenship.”6 Our political pas­ sivity is underscored by a paucity of intellectual engagemcnt,just as the need for dis­ crete judgment and informed analysis falls prey to a culture of watching, a culture of illusion and circus tricks.
+<p>In the age of public relations managers and talk show experts, we are witness­ing
+the demise of public life.
+At a time when education is reduced to training work­ers and is stripped of any civic ideals and critical practices, it becomes unfashionable for the public to think critically.
+Rather than intelligence uniting us, a collective igno­rance of politics, culture, the arts, history, and important social issues, as Mark Slouka points out, "gives us a sense of community it confers citizenship."6 Our political pas­sivity is underscored by a paucity of intellectual engagemcnt,just as the need for dis­crete judgment and informed analysis falls prey to a culture of watching, a culture of illusion and circus tricks.
 Shame over the lying and ignorance that now shape our cultural politics has become a source of national pride-witness the pathetic response to ]oe Wilson’s outburst against President Obama.
-Or, for that matter, the celebrated and populist response to Sarah Pa1in’s lies about death panels, which are seized upon not because they distort the truth and reveal the dishonesty and vile­ ness of political opportunism-while also unsuccessfully attempting to undermine a viable health care bill-but because they tap into a sea of growing anger and hyped-up ignorance and ratchet up poll ratings.
-Lying and deceit have become the stuff of spectacle and are on full display in a society where gossip and celebrity cul­ ture rule.
-In this instance, the consequences of lying are reduced to a matter of pruri­ ence rather than public concern, becoming a source of private injury on the part of a Hollywood star or producing the individual humiliation of a public figure such as john Edwards.
+Or, for that matter, the celebrated and populist response to Sarah Pa1in’s lies about death panels, which are seized upon not because they distort the truth and reveal the dishonesty and vile­ness of political opportunism-while also unsuccessfully attempting to undermine a viable health care bill-but because they tap into a sea of growing anger and hyped-up ignorance and ratchet up poll ratings.
+Lying and deceit have become the stuff of spectacle and are on full display in a society where gossip and celebrity cul­ture rule.
+In this instance, the consequences of lying are reduced to a matter of pruri­ence rather than public concern, becoming a source of private injury on the part of a Hollywood star or producing the individual humiliation of a public figure such as John Edwards.</p>

-The widespread acceptance of lying and deceit is not merely suggestive of a commodified and ubiquitous corporate-driven electronic culture that displays an utter contempt for morality and social needs: it also registers the existence of a trou­ bling form of infantilization and depoliticization.
+<p>The widespread acceptance of lying and deceit is not merely suggestive of a
+commodified and ubiquitous corporate-driven electronic culture that displays an utter contempt for morality and social needs: it also registers the existence of a trou­ bling form of infantilization and depoliticization.
 Lying as common sense and